-Some general observations based on Table 8 are:
+Some general observations based on Table VIII are as follows.

-1. The lowest cycle times were obtained for FBlen = 1.
-In most cases, having an unrestricted feedback length resulted in longer cycle times, but not for the FPU,

-FPU/ee or B14/ee cases.
-For these cases, the PO feedback insertion was not performed, as the AO feedback insertion did not affect performance.
+- 1) The lowest cycle times were obtained for FBlen = 1.
+In most cases, having an unrestricted feedback length resulted in longer cycle times, but not for the FPU, FPU/ee, or B14/ee cases.
+For these cases, the PO feedback insertion was not performed, as the AO feedback insertion did not affect performance. - 2) The cycle time reported by the MG simulator is in good agreement with the cycle time reported by the VHDL simulator for the non-EE cases.
+However, the cycle